Neotropical BioGenomes Network

 Generating high-quality genomes for Neotropical species with strong participation and leadership of scientists based in the Neotropics

-Activate and engage researchers from the Latin American scientific diaspora and the broader international community with expertise in reference genomes, fostering collaborative support for Neotropical research groups.
+Engaging researchers from the Latin American scientific diaspora and the broader international community with expertise in reference genomes, fostering collaborative support for Neotropical research groups.

 _jpg%20-%20Rhewter%20.jpg)